 'Put those things in the cupboard,' Uncle Vernon snapped.
 'I don't want you getting any funny ideas.'

 'What do you think you are doing?'
-Uncle Vernon thundered.
-Harry could have sworn the floor trembled a little.

 'I hurt my arm a few days ago; the school nurse gave me something to help it heal.'